arpitbbhayani/knowledge-base/distributed-systems/distributed-transactions-two-phase-commit-protocol/README.md

 Distributed Transactions are essential to have strong consistency in a distributed setup.

-An example could be as simple as a 10-min food/grocery delivery - where to guarantee a 10-min delivery, you can only accept orders when there are goods available in the dark store, and a delivery agent is available to deliver the goods.
+An example could be as simple as a 10-min food/grocery delivery- where to guarantee a 10-min delivery, you can only accept orders when there are goods available in the dark store, and a delivery agent is available to deliver the goods.

 This is a classic case of Distributed Transaction where you need a guarantee of atomicity and consistency across two different services.
 In a distributed setup, we can achieve it using an algorithm called Two-phase Commit.